-Step 1: After LC/guardian communication is made (or attempted multiple times) a school staff member makes the determination that a student/learning coach is non-compliant, the MODA non-compliance form #1 will be sent to the parent via email.
-A copy of the non-compliance form will be sent to MODA administration via email and a copy of the non-compliance report will be placed in the student's permanent online notes.
-After the email is sent the staff member should communicate via phone that the NC #1 letter was sent.
-If the student is receiving SPED/EL services the student's case manager should be notified.
+Step 1: After LC/guardian communication is made (or attempted multiple times) a school staff member makes the determination that a student/learning coach is non-compliant, the MODA Non-compliance Form #1 will be sent to the parent via email.
+A copy of the Non-compliance Form will be sent to MODA administration via email and a copy of the non-compliance report will be placed in the student's permanent online notes.
+After the email is sent, the staff member should communicate via phone that the NC #1 form was sent.
+If the student receives SPED/EL services, the student's case manager should be notified.
 Parent/learning coach should follow instructions regarding non-compliance notice to address areas of concern.
 Parent/learning coach and student will have 5 school days to show progress toward sufficiently addressing the non-compliance issues.

-Step 2: If the non-compliance issue is not resolved or sufficiently addressed within 5 school days following the teacher's non-compliance 1 email, a teacher will send non-compliance form #2 to the MODA administration and parent/learning coach.
-After the email is sent the staff member should communicate via phone that the NC #2 letter was sent.
-If the student is receiving SPED/EL services the student's case manager should be notified.
-The non-compliance form #2 will inform that failure to address the concerns will result in the student's removal from MODA.
+Step 2: If the non-compliance issue is not resolved or sufficiently addressed within 5 school days following the teacher's non-compliance 1 email, a teacher will send Non-Compliance Form #2 to the MODA administration and parent/learning coach.
+After the email is sent the staff member should communicate via phone that the NC #2 form was sent.
+If the student receives SPED/EL services, the student's case manager should be notified.
+The Non-compliance Form #2 will notify that failure to address the concerns will result in the student's removal from MODA.
 The parent/learning coach is expected to comply with the instructions on the non-compliance notice by addressing the areas of concern in the manner designated within 5 school days of the form's date.
 Failure to address issues will lead to the final non-compliance step or academic probation.

-If the student is still deemed non-compliant after NC2 letter and communication is made staff should proceed to the next step.
+If the student is still deemed non-compliant after the NC2 form and communication is made, staff should proceed with the next step.
 Staff should follow their specific school's procedure to notify administration.

-School administration will review the recommendation, and, upon determining that the student has not resolved the concerns brought up during the NC process, the administration will make a determination on next steps.
+School administration will review the recommendation, and, upon determining that the student has not resolved the concerns brought up during the NC process, the administration will decide on the next steps.